saadullaah/qa-interview-prep-os/README.md

 ---

-## Free Forever

-This costs nothing.
-It runs on Claude (claude.ai has a free tier) or any Claude API key.

-If you want to use the Groq API instead (faster, completely free, no credit card):
-1. Get a free Groq API key at console.groq.com
-2. Update your Claude Code / Cursor settings to use Groq's Llama 3 model

-Instructions for Groq setup: see `references/groq-setup.md`

----

-## Credits

-Inspired by Allison Davern's PM Interview Prep OS.
-Built for the QA community.
----

 ## Contributing

 Found a question that should be in the bank?
 A template that is missing?
 Open a PR.